A fast algorithm for radiative transport in isotropic media: Integral formulation

 where $\phi(\bx)\equiv K(\mu_s^{-1} f)(\bx)$.
 The operator $(I -K)$ is a Fredholm operator, and by Fredholm alternative theorem and the fact that the ERT admits only the zero solution when $f\equiv 0$, see for instance~\cite{DaLi-Book93-6}, we conclude that there is a unique solution to~\eqref{EQ:ERT Intgrl FMM}.

 Let us finish this section with the following important observation.
 The kernel~\eqref{EQ:Kernel} for the volume integral equation that we derived here takes the same form in the cases of homogeneous (i.e. $\mu$ and $\mu_s$ do not depend on spatial variable) and inhomogeneous (i.e. $\mu$ and $\mu_s$ depend on spatial variable) media.
-This means that the algorithm that we present in the next sections work for both homogeneous and inhomogeneous media, even though in the case of homogeneous media some simplifications can be made to reduce the computational costs of the algorithm.
-This is quite different for integral formulations of many other problems, such as the Helmholtz or the Laplace equation where only homogeneous problems can be done with explicit kernels (that are mostly the corresponding Green functions)~\cite{BeGr-WMMEP97,ChJiMi-Book01}.
+This means that the algorithm that we present in the next sections work for both homogeneous and inhomogeneous media.
+In the case of homogeneous media or inhomogeneous media that is analytically known, the evaluation of the kernel $\cK(\bx, \by)$ can be analytically performed.
+When the coefficient $\mu$ is only given on a collection of points in the domain, the kernel needs to be evaluated with a numerical quadrature rule for $E(\bx, \by)$.
+The computation of $\cK(\bx, \by)$ in this case is therefore more expensive.